lnis-uofu/OpenFPGA/docs/source/run_fpga_flow.rst

 .. option:: --run_dir <directory_path>

-    Using this option user can provide custom path as a run directory.
+    Using this option user can provide a custom path as a run directory.
 Default is  ``tmp`` directory in OpenFPGA root path.

 .. option:: --K <lut_inputs>

       This option defines the number of inputs to the LUT.
-By default script parses provided architecture file and finds out inputs to the biggest LUT.
+By default, the script parses provided architecture file and finds out inputs to the biggest LUT.

 .. option:: --yosys_tmpl <yosys_template_file>

-    This option allows user to provide a custom yosys template while running a yosys_vpr flow.
+    This option allows the user to provide a custom Yosys template While running a yosys_vpr flow.
 Default template is stored in a directory ``open_fpga_flow\misc\ys_tmpl_yosys_vpr_flow.ys``.
 Yosys template script supports ``TOP_MODULE`` ``READ_VERILOG_FILE`` ``LUT_SIZE`` & ``OUTPUT_BLIF`` variables, which can be used as ``${var_name}``.
 Alternately, user can create a copy and modify according to their need.

 .. option:: --debug

-    To enable detail logs printing
+    To enable detail logs printing.

 .. option:: --flow_config

-    User can provide option flow ocnfiguration file to override some of the default script paramteres. for detail information refer :ref:`OpenFPGA Flow Configuration <OpenFPGA_Conf_File>`
+    User can provide option flow configuration file to override some of the default script parameters. for detail information refer :ref:`OpenFPGA Flow Configuration <OpenFPGA_Conf_File>`

 ACE Arguments
 ^^^^^^^^^^^^^
 .. option:: --black_box_ace

-    Performs ACE simulation on black box [deprecated]
+    Performs ACE simulation on the black box [deprecated]

 VPR RUN Arguments
 ^^^^^^^^^^^^^^^^^

 .. option:: --fix_route_chan_width <channel_number>

-    Perfoms VPR implementation for fixed number of channels defined as the 'channel_number'
+    Performs VPR implementation for a fixed number of channels defined as the 'channel_number'

 .. option:: --min_route_chan_width <percentage_slack>

-    Performs VPR implementation to get minimum channel width and then perform fixed channel rerouting with ``percentage_slack`` increase in the channle width.
+    Performs VPR implementation to get minimum channel width and then perform fixed channel rerouting with ``percentage_slack`` increase in the channel width.

 .. option:: --max_route_width_retry <max_retry_count>

-    Number of times  the channel width should be incresese and attempt VPR implmenetation, while performaning ``min_route_chan_width``
+    Number of times  the channel width should be increased and attempt VPR implementation, while performing ``min_route_chan_width``

 .. option:: --power
 .. option:: --power_tech